Samarth-Tripathi/DenseGenerativeAdversarialNetworks/README.md

 New Files -

 ganDense.py - Finally works, a DCGAN with 1 Dense Connection in both Generator and Discriminator each.

+ganDense_v2.py - each network with two connections, not sure if works yet

 Architecture -